Canoemobile Program Overview

 Pyramid of Engagement

-A program model that exposes youth to a progression of outdoor experiences, building skills and confidence while achieving academic and community benefits.
+A program model that exposes youth to a progression of outdoor experiences, building skills and confidence while achieving academic, health, and community benefits.

 - Introduction: Students participate in introductory, day experiences focused on place-based learning and outdoor recreation.
 Activities include canoeing, water quality testing, fishing, wildlife identification, hiking, and more.